MuriloRoque/marthas_rescue_shooter_game/docs/gdd.md

 - Stage 5: Creating the project's classes and tests (1 day).
 - Stage 6: Testing the gameplay, fixing bugs and deployment (1 day).

+# Making Of

+This project was built using [Phaser 3](https://phaser.io/phaser3), [Webpack](https://webpack.js.org/) and Javascript.

+# Acknowledgements

+- Big thanks to [Ikraam Ghoor](https://github.com/ikraamg), who helped me building this story's introduction.

+- This project was built during my course at [Microverse](https://www.microverse.org/), which is an amazing school where I learned how to program.
+Also, Microverse provided me with an [API](https://www.notion.so/Leaderboard-API-service-24c0c3c116974ac49488d4eb0267ade3) to keep the player's scores.

+- Thanks to the following TSEs who reviewed my project:

+  - TSE 1
+  - TSE 2
+  - TSE 3

+- Thanks to [OpenGameArt](https://opengameart.org/) for providing the free assets I used in this game.
+The full list of authors is bellow: